Stbaker67/stbaker67/README.md

 i also intend to improve on the site "(www.Ukragro.com)"

-i am here because of [http://upload.wikipedia.Ukraine war][ukraine]
+i am here because of [a.Ukraine war](https://en.m.wikipedia.org/wiki/Russo-Ukrainian_War)